That dollar amount reflects a 41.3% upturn compared to $71 billion worth of Romanian products exported 5 years earlier during 2020.

 In a nutshell, net exports reflect the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Romania has highly positive net exports in the international trade of cereals, notably corn, wheat and barley.
-In turn, these cashflows indicate Romania’s strong competitive advantages under the vehicles product category.
+Romania has highly positive net exports in the international trade of vehicles and also cereals, notably corn, wheat and barley.
+In turn, these cashflows indicate Romania’s strong competitive advantages under the related product categories.

 Products Causing Romania’s Worst Trade Deficits